Francesco149/hoarder/README.md

 ## `hoard-github [options] [command [options]]`
 interface for the github api. see `hoard-github --help`

+## `ragezone-get-post`
+gets bbcode for a post on ragezone. run it without arguments for help

 ## `git-is-clean <path>`
 returns true only if the repository is absolutely clean (including no gitignored files present) note that this only checks that it's locally clean. it could still have diverged from upstream